 NASA's mightiest rocket lifts off 50 years after Apollo

-CAPE CANAVERAL, FLA. - NASA's new moon rocket blasted off on its debut flight with three test dummies aboard Wednesday, bringing the U.S. a big step closer to putting astronauts back on the lunar surface for the first time since the end of the Apollo program 50 years ago.
+A space capsule hurtled toward the moon Wednesday for the first time in 50 years, following a thunderous launch of NASA's mightiest rocket in a dress rehearsal for astronaut flights.

-If all goes well during the three-week, make-or-break shakedown flight, the crew capsule will be propelled into a wide orbit around the moon and then return to Earth with a Pacific splashdown in December.
+No one was on board this debut flight, just three test dummies.
+The capsule is headed for a wide orbit around the moon and then a return to Earth with a Pacific splashdown in about three weeks.

-After years of delays and billions in cost overruns, the Space Launch System rocket thundered skyward, rising from Kennedy Space Center on 8.8 million pounds (4 million kilograms) of thrust and hitting 100 mph (160 kph) within seconds.
+After years of delays and billions in cost overruns, the Space Launch System rocket roared skyward, rising from Kennedy Space Center on 8.8 million pounds (4 million kilograms) of thrust and hitting 100 mph (160 km/h) within seconds.
 The Orion capsule was perched on top and, less than two hours into the flight, busted out of Earth's orbit toward the moon.

+"It was pretty overwhelming," said NASA Administrator Bill Nelson.
+"We're going out to explore the heavens, and this is the next step."

-Cheers accompanied the rocket as it rode a huge trail of flames toward space, with a half-moon glowing brightly and buildings shaking as though hit by a major quake.
+The rocket rode a huge trail of flames toward space, with a half-moon glowing brightly and buildings shaking.

 "For the Artemis generation, this is for you," launch director Charlie Blackwell-Thompson called out, referring to all those born after Apollo.

-"You have earned your place in history," Blackwell-Thompson told her team following liftoff.
+She later told her team: "You have earned your place in history."

-The 322-foot (98-metre) SLS is the most powerful rocket ever built by NASA, with more thrust than either the space shuttle or the mighty Saturn V that carried men to the moon.
+The 322-foot (98-meter) SLS is the most powerful rocket built by NASA, with more thrust than either the space shuttle or the mighty Saturn V that carried men to the moon.
 A series of hydrogen fuel leaks plagued the summertime launch attempts as well as countdown tests.
-A fresh leak erupted at a new location during Tuesday night's fueling, but an emergency team managed to tighten the faulty valve on the pad.
+A fresh leak erupted at a new spot during Tuesday night's fueling, but an emergency team tightened the faulty valve on the pad.
 Then a U.S. Space Force radar station went down, resulting in another scramble, this time to replace an ethernet switch.

 The US$4.1 billion test flight is set to last 25 days, roughly the same as when crews will be aboard.
 The space agency intends to push the spacecraft to its limits and uncover any problems before astronauts strap in.
-The mannequins -- NASA calls them moonequins -- are fitted with sensors to measure such things as vibration, acceleration and cosmic radiation.
+The test dummies -- NASA calls them moonikins -- are fitted with sensors to measure such things as vibration, acceleration and cosmic radiation.

+Nelson cautioned "things will go wrong" during this demo.
+A few minor issues cropped up early in the flight, although preliminary indications were the boosters and engines performed well.

+"I personally am not going to rest well until we get safely to splashdown and recovery," said mission manager Mike Sarafin.

 The rocket was supposed to have made its dry run by 2017.
-Government watchdogs estimate NASA will have spent $93 billion on the project by 2025.
+Government watchdogs estimate NASA will have spent US$93 billion on the project by 2025.

 Ultimately, NASA hopes to establish a base on the moon and send astronauts to Mars by the late 2030s or early 2040s.